BSidesPDX/CTF-2022/steganography/100-Hollywood-more-then-meets-the-ear/README.md

 ## Challenge

-1nd0 has decided to try using something unconventional to hide his secret's can you figure out what he did to hid the flag?
+1nd0 has decided to try using something unconventional to hide his secret's.
+Can you figure out what he did to hide the flag?

 Author: [0x1nd0](https://twitter.com/0x1nd0)